 The professional Master of Architecture (M.Arch.) degree is designed for students with undergraduate baccalaureate degrees in fields other than architecture and for those holding a non-professional baccalaureate degree in architecture.
 The three-year (seven-semester) program helps prepare students to become leaders in the profession of architecture.
 Students enroll in a two-year core curriculum that helps prepare them with techniques, principles, histories, theories, and technologies related to the discipline of architecture.
 In the final year of the program the students develop a thesis project.

 The program is a companion to our more than century-old accredited Bachelor of Architecture program and enjoys the curricular explorations and experiences that have gone into designing and maintaining a cutting-edge professional architectural education.
-We enrolled the inaugural cohort of students in Fall 2013.
-The M.ARCH. program has been granted accreditation by the National Architectural Accrediting Board (NAAB) in March 2017.
+We enrolled the inaugural cohort of students in fall 2013.
+The M.Arch. program was granted accreditation by the National Architectural Accrediting Board (NAAB) in March 2017.